-These five questions seek to learn if you were subjected to any academic actions in postsecondary studies.
+This question seeks to learn if you were subjected to any academic actions in postsecondary studies.
 These actions include academic warning, academic probation, academic suspension or dismissal, requests for you to discontinue your studies for academic reasons, or being dropped, expelled or required to withdraw for academic reasons.
 Such actions usually appear on transcripts, though not always.
 Terms used may vary by institution.

 Such actions are generally not on transcripts and may require consultation with prior institutions’ student affairs or deans’ offices.

 This question seeks information about criminal offenses and violations, not civil actions.
 The question is specific in what it seeks, but there are some common misconceptions that have caused students to make errors and not disclose required matters.
 These include, but are not limited to:

 - Believing a matter is not covered by the question

 - Believing you do not have to indicate a matter that was sealed or expunged—you do have to answer “yes” to question 10 but then have the option of either fully disclosing a sealed or expunged matter or providing us with a copy of the court order sealing or expunging it

 - Uncertainty about the terms used in the question